 “Oh, you don’t want to perform my music, it’s not very good” said no composer ever.

 This is, by far, the single most important part of what I do as a publisher.
-I deal with a ton of unsolicited music submissions and it takes a huge amount of time to separate the wheat from the chaff.
+I deal with a ton of unsolicited music submissions and it takes a huge amount of time find the pieces that best fit the kind of music we want to promote.
 Sure, not everyone likes the music we pick, but conductors whose tastes align with our own know they have a place to find something they’ll love.

 It’s especially crucial when dealing with new music.
 A composer’s name istheir brand; how can you get your foot in the door if you’re barely known?
 New music publishers willing to take on up-and-coming talent are a vital discovery tool.
 With the right curator, you get a resource like Saturday Night Live for comedians, a brand you can trust that will showcase great unknown artists so you get to know the next generation of composers.